 The water is released to the Mississippi River after treatment.
 The WWTP is permitted by the Minnesota Pollution Control Agency (MPCA) and Federal Environmental Protection Agency.
 They set standards for quality of treatment that are monitored continuously and reported to the MPCA monthly.
 This facility has been in operation continuously since 1960.

 Industrial Pre-treatment Plant

-The City of Red Wing owns and operates an industrial pretreatment facility located at 1877 Bench street.
-This facility processes 300,000 to 400,000 gallons per day and discharges that flow into the city sewer system to be sent to the municipal plant on 5th street. for final treatment.
+The City of Red Wing owns and operates an industrial pretreatment facility located at 1877 Bench St. This facility processes 300,000 to 400,000 gallons per day and discharges that flow into the city sewer system to be sent to the municipal plant on Fifth Street for final treatment.
 The flow entering this plant is primarily the wastewater from the S.B.
-Foot Tannery with contributions from several other businesses located on Bench street.
+Foot Tannery with contributions from several other businesses located on Bench Street.

 In May 2023, the City of Red Wing partnered with Verily Life Science to analyze wastewater solids for infectious disease through the WastewaterSCAN program.
 This program analyzes samples from municipal wastewater treatment plants across the United States to get a picture of disease occurrence at a community population scale.
 The changes in the concentrations of these disease markers in wastewater can tell us the rates of disease in the community.
 The samples are currently analyzed for SARS-CoV-2 (COVID), Influenza, Respiratory syncytial virus (RSV), Human Metapneumovirus, Mpox (monkey pox) and Norovirus.
 Samples are collected three days a week and results are available within 48 hours.
 Results for the Red Wing Wastewater Treatment Facility can be found here